QUICK TRAIL FACTS

 - Sights: extraordinary views, gravel beach

-From the comparatively undramatic shores of Rockwood, the cliffs honestly don’t look surmountable except by rock climbers.
-But in fact the hike to the amazing views from its open cliff face is manageable for the average hiker.
+The 700-foot cliffs of Mt.
+Kineo rise seemingly straight up from Moosehead Lake.
+From the comparatively undramatic shores of Rockwood, the cliffs don’t look surmountable except by rock climbers.
+But the hike to amazing views from its open cliff face is manageable for the average hiker.
+Those who are not afraid of heights can climb the old fire tower at the mountain’s 1,788-foot summit.

 Note: As you curve around the cliff face on the Carriage Trail, you’ll come across a few large flat rocks at the path’s side that look like good places to launch yourself into the lake for a swim!

-If you have several hours and want to hike the entire loop around the island, be warned that the North Trail has a very steep section to Mt.
+If you have several hours and want to hike the entire loop around the island, be warned that the 2-mile North Trail has a very steep section to Mt.
 Kineo’s summit.
-The total mileage, if you hike Indian Trail to North Trail and return via the Carriage Trail, is about 6.1 miles.
+The total mileage, if you hike from the dock to Indian Trail, to North Trail, to Hardscrabble Point, and return via the Carriage Trail, is about 5.7 miles.

 Directions: From downtown Greenville travel north 19.5 miles on Route 15 toward Rockwood.
 Turn right marked with signs for the Kineo Docks.
 From the Kineo docks it is about a 10 minute ferry ride to Kineo.
 In the summer there is a shuttle that leaves from the public boat landing in Rockwood every hour, although the schedule may vary.
 A shuttle fee is charged.